Pander Brothers: Comics

 The Panders illustrated the four issue miniseries Accelerate from DC/Vertigo in 2000.
 Written by sci-fi novelist Richard Kadrey, the comic explores a speculative future Los Angeles where marginalized citizens have become "Tribes" in an economically polarized society.
 Accelerate was reprinted as a graphic novel in 2007 through Image Comics and was remastered in 2014 for digital release on Comixology.

-In 2004, the Pander Brothers co-authored the 8 issue miniseries Batman: City of Light for DC Comics with writer Mark Paniccia.
+In 2004, the Pander Brothers co-authored the eight-issue miniseries Batman: City of Light for DC Comics with writer Mark Paniccia.
 In the story, illustrated by the Panders with inks by Alvaro Lopez, Batman goes into hiatus after the fatal injury of a young man.

 In 2009, Arnold Pander co-authored and illustrated the graphic novel Tasty Bullet for Image Comics.
 Co-authored by conspiracy theory historian Jonathan Vankin, Tasty Bullet is an exploration of the darker underbelly of product testing, fame building, and corporate espionage.
-The Pander Brothers promoted the book by creating an ARG (Alternate Reality Game) involving a hacked website, blogs written by “relatives” of victims suffering from the drink's side effects, a militant anti Tasty Bullet site devoted to revealing the conspiracy, and YouTube videos of "real" ads from Japan, Eastern Europe, and India featuring the original 1990s drink "Tasty" that inspired the graphic novel.
+The Pander Brothers promoted the book by creating an ARG (Alternate Reality Game) involving a hacked website, blogs written by “relatives” of victims suffering from the drink's side effects, a militant anti-Tasty Bullet site devoted to revealing the conspiracy, and YouTube videos of "real" ads from Japan, Eastern Europe, and India featuring the original 1990s drink "Tasty" that inspired the graphic novel.

 In 2012, a remastered digital version of the Secret Broadcast comic with additional story was released on Comixology, along with a new soundtrack called Secret Broadcast Redux that was released digitally on DECOY Recordings through InGrooves/Fontana.

 In 2015, the brothers returned to comics with Girlfiend, a graphic novel released by Dark Horse Comics.
 The 270-page romance horror follows the story of a runaway vampire named Karina and her mortal lover Nick who hunt down the criminal underworld to keep Karina fed and appease Nick's ethical boundaries.

-During their comics career, the Pander Brothers have been nominated for several awards, including the Eisner Award for groundbreaking artwork in the comics medium.
+During their comics career, the Pander Brothers have been nominated for several awards, including the Eisner Award for Best Art Team in 1988 and 1989.

 Film

-The brothers' film work includes music videos, narrative shorts, and the 2008 feature film Selfless.
-Selfless premiered at the BendFilm Festival where it took top honors including Best Picture, Best Screenplay, Best Supporting actor (Mo Gallini), and Best Editing.
+The brothers' film work includes music videos, narrative shorts, and the 2008 feature film Selfless, which premiered at the BendFilm Festival where it took top honors including Best Picture, Best Screenplay, Best Supporting Actor (Mo Gallini), and Best Editing.
 It also won Best Cinematography at the Albuquerque Film Festival in 2009.

 In 2015, they released the short film Subtext, in which all of the film's dialogue takes place over texting between the film's characters.
 The Panders debuted the short online at the 2015 TechFest Northwest in Portland, Oregon, in August 2015.